fifoclock/fifoclock.github.io/index.md

-# What is FILO Clock?
+# What is FIFO Clock?
-FILO Clock is an open-source digital clock similar to binary clocks or the TIX clock that display the time using discrete LEDs.
-It shows time using a FILO (First-In Last-Out) system described [below](#how-to-read-the-filo-system).
+FIFO Clock is an open-source digital clock similar to binary clocks or the TIX clock that display the time using discrete LEDs.
+It shows time using a FIFO (First-In First-Out) system described [below](#how-to-read-the-filo-system).

 # Pictures